jonathanmiddleton/daisy-wee/README.md

 ## Acknowledgements

 Originally launched as a fork of **modded‑nanogpt** (Keller Jordan & contributors) and inspired by **nanoGPT** (Andrej Karpathy).
-This project currently reproduces substantial portions of optimized model code from **modded‑nanogpt** for training efficiency.
+This project currently reproduces substantial portions of optimized model training path code from **modded‑nanogpt** for training efficiency.

 ## License